-Sandmeyer Steel Company’s stainless steel and nickel alloy plate and plate products are used extensively throughout the power generation market.
+Sandmeyer Steel Company’s stainless steel, nickel alloy plate and titanium products are used extensively throughout the power generation market.
 Our products can be found in coal-fired and natural gas generation and hydroelectric and geothermal industries served.
 Other major applications of our products can be found in nuclear power and air pollution control (both covered in their own application section).
 As new green energy power sources such as wave and tidal are developed, be assured that they will also rely on our products.

 Coal-fired boiler systems offer unique alloy challenges.
 The high temperatures and corrosive gases present often require some of our premier corrosion/heat resistant materials.
 Our 304L/304, 309S/309H/309, 310S/310H/310, 316L/316, 317L/317, 321H/321, 347H/347, 904L, SSC-6MO, LDX-2101®, 2205, and 2304 are utilized in these systems.
 Nickel alloys are often used where highly corrosive gases may contain any number of harmful compounds.
 Alloys 330, 600, 625, 800H/800HT, and C-276 are the most commonly used materials.

 Natural gas-fired power plants use turbines much the same way that jet engines use them.
 Many nickel alloys have been designed to resist the severe temperatures and stress environments encountered in gas turbines.
 Alloy 625 is often utilized in the fabrication of combustion components, spacers, transition ducts, cases, rings, discs, and exhaust systems.